Employee wellness collaborations

 There is also a Manager version available that ensures people in leadership roles have the tools and resources to support employees with mental health concerns.

-For current offerings, please see the employee training calendar in MyMRU.
+You may also register through the employee training calendar in MyMRU.

 For more information about these sessions or to book a session for your department, faculty or division, please contact Kayleigh Suggett at email@example.com.